 You need not assume that your homeschooled child will be any farther behind than their public-schooled peers.

 If you send your child to conventional school, they’ll be making those adjustments right alongside their peers (even if in their own way).

 Your child has an advantage over other children

 Children on an IEP in the conventional system are fortunate.
 They are already on the teacher’s radar because they have a file that explains all of the needs and recommendations to an already overwhelmed teacher.
-They can take action with your child first because of the reports and meetings that come along with your child.
+They often take action with your child first because of the reports and meetings that come along with your child.

 Further, a neurodivergent or disabled child often has an aide/childcare worker assigned to them.
 They are given adapted materials and extra care and attention.

 Your child will receive more support in all of the transitions/changes than most other children in their class.
 It’s a fortunate misfortune of the system.

 Give yourself and your child credit

 Finally, it needs to be said that homeschoolers need to be given more credit.
 You need to give yourself more credit.
 Your child needs to be given more credit.

 In teaching your child within the freedom that homeschooling allows, you are expanding your child’s potential exponentially.
-Home educating doesn’t have the limitations that a school system holds.
+Home education doesn’t have the limitations that a school system holds.
 Your child can explore the world with authentic tools and skilled people within authentic situations.
 A tremendous amount of learning occurs when textbooks are closed, and the mind is open to question and wonder within a natural learning environment.

 Homeschooled children who are permitted to fly with their learning style can later enter the classroom and excel.